A Novel Framework for Online Supervised Learning with Feature Selection: Methods

 \subsection{Preliminaries}

-Before we start introducing the running averages-based algorithms, we prove that these online algorithms are equivalent to their offline counterparts.
-Actually, in our running averages framework, we share the same objective loss function with offline learning, which is the key point to prove their equivalence. \begin{proposition} Consider the following penalized regression problem: in which $\bbeta$ is the coefficient vector and $\bP({\bbeta}; \lambda) = \sum_{j=1}^{p}\bP(\beta_j ; \lambda)$ is a penalty function.
-It is equivalent to the online optimization problem based on running averages. \end{proposition} \begin{proof} The loss function (\ref{eq:penreg}) can be rewritten as in which $S_{yy}=\mathbf{y}^T\mathbf{y}/n$, $\bS_{xy}=\bX^T\mathbf{y}/n$, and $\bS_{xx}=\bX^T\bX/n$ are running averages.
-Thus, the offline learning problem is equivalent to the running averages-based optimization. \end{proof}
+First, we prove that these online methods are equivalent to their offline counterparts.
+In fact, in the RAVEs framework, the proposed methods share the same objective loss function as in offline learning, which is the key point to prove their equivalence. \begin{proposition} Consider the general penalized regression problem